Kevin Millwood: Cleveland Indians

 In 2005, Millwood signed a one-year contract as a free agent with the Cleveland Indians.
 He came back from injury well, leading the American League in ERA (2.86).
-However, he managed a record of only 9-11, due to poor run support.
-During 2005, Millwood again led the majors in stolen bases allowed, with 33.
-He finished tied for sixth in the balloting for the 2005 AL Cy Young Award.
+However, he managed a record of only 9—11, due to poor run support.
+In 2005, Millwood again led the majors in stolen bases allowed, with 33.
+He finished tied for sixth in balloting for the AL Cy Young Award.

 Texas Rangers

 On December 26, 2005, the Texas Rangers signed Millwood to a five-year, $60 million deal.

 In 2006, he and Vicente Padilla won 15 games; a total not matched by a Rangers pitcher until Scott Feldman in 2009.

 In 2008, when batters did hit the ball against him, it was with uncommon success, as his .358 batting-average-against on balls in play was the highest in the major leagues.
 26% of all balls put in play against him were line drives, the highest percentage in the majors.